-Season one will launch with the UndocuAmerica Series of 10-12 episodes focused on the experience of DREAMers (Development Relief for Alien Minors) and pair them with national voices to share ten deeply moving stories from the undocumented community.
-Confirmed national voices/readers for season one so far include: Gloria Steinem (writer/activist), Jorge Ramos (journalist) and Nicholas Kristof (NYTimes Op-Ed columnist).
+Season one will launch with the UndocuAmerica Series of 12 episodes focused on the experience of DREAMers (Development Relief for Alien Minors) and pair them with national voices to share ten deeply moving stories from the undocumented community.
+Confirmed national voices/readers for season one include: Gloria Steinem (writer/activist), Jorge Ramos (journalist) and Nicholas Kristof (NYTimes Op-Ed columnist) and many others.
 This series aims at interrupting dehumanizing portrayals of immigrants by encouraging thoughtful engagement on the challenges facing the undocumented community and the assets they are to our country.

 Motus Monologues: The Companion Podcast to Shoebox Stories UndocuAmerica Series